LangDriveCTRL: Natural Language Controllable Driving Scene Editing with Multi-modal Agents

 \section{Related Work}

-\paragraph{Neural Rendering for Driving Scene Editing.} Neural rendering methods ~\cite{mildenhall2021nerf,tancik2022block,tasneem2024decentnerfs,kerbl20233d,he2022density,he2023grad} such as NeRFs and 3D Gaussian Splatting have been widely adopted for autonomous driving due to their ability to reconstruct compositional 3D scenes and support for object-level editing~\cite{chen2024omnire,sun2024lidarf,xiong2025drivinggaussian++}.
-While these optimization-based approaches enable modular manipulation of foreground objects and backgrounds, they struggle under significant view changes, lack multi-object simulation capabilities, and do not natively support lighting-aware insertion of new objects.
+\mypara{Neural Rendering for Driving Scene Editing.} Neural rendering methods ~\cite{mildenhall2021nerf,tancik2022block,tasneem2024decentnerfs,kerbl20233d,he2022density,he2023grad} such as NeRF and 3D Gaussian Splatting have been widely adopted for autonomous driving due to their ability to reconstruct compositional 3D scenes and support for object-level editing~\cite{chen2024omnire,sun2024lidarf,xiong2025drivinggaussian++}.
+While these optimization-based approaches enable modular manipulation of foreground objects and background, they struggle under significant view changes, lack multi-object simulation capabilities, and do not natively support lighting-aware insertion of new objects.

-\paragraph{Diffusion Models for Autonomous Driving.} Recent editing methods combine neural rendering with diffusion models \cite{zhang2023adding,song2020denoising,liang2025diffusion} for improved robustness to viewpoint changes and lighting-aware object insertion~\cite{zhu2025scenecrafter,hassan2025gem,liang2025driveeditor,zhao2025drivedreamer}.
+\mypara{Diffusion Models for Driving Scene Editing.} Recent editing methods combine neural rendering with diffusion models \cite{zhang2023adding,song2020denoising,liang2025diffusion} for improved robustness to viewpoint changes and lighting-aware object insertion~\cite{zhu2025scenecrafter,hassan2025gem,liang2025driveeditor,zhao2025drivedreamer}.
 These pipelines, however, are usually controlled through low-level parameters or 2D/3D bounding box, not natural language.
-In contrast, purely generative world models and video diffusion models~\cite{ali2025world} can take natural language instructions and edit videos directly in pixel space, but they lack fine-grained object-level control and often alter the underlying scene structure of the input videos.
-Our behavior and video refinement modules leverage diffusion techniques while staying closely linked to a modular, object-centric scene representation.
+In contrast, the purely generative world model~\cite{ali2025world} can take natural language instructions and edit videos directly in pixel space, but it lack fine-grained object-level control and often alter the underlying scene structure of the input videos.

-\paragraph{Natural-Language-Controlled Simulation.} LLM-driven modular simulation pipelines ~\cite{zhu2025scenecrafter,wei2024chatdyn,wei2024editable,hsu2025autovfx} leverage language models to provide natural-language control over object-level operations (e.g., removal, insertion and replacement) for driving scene editing.
-However, they typically operate on static reconstructions or single-object trajectories, lack a dedicated traffic behavior simulator, and provide no systematic review of the generated trajectories, resulting in limited traffic realism.
-Our agentic framework draws inspiration from multi-agent collaboration~\cite{he2024kubrick,sun2024coma} and iterative refinement via LLM-based reviewing~\cite{hu2024scenecraft}.
-We extend these ideas to driving simulation by introducing explicit modules for behavior generation and a Traffic Reviewer Agent that closes the feedback loop for multi-object, language-guided behavior editing.
-Please refer to Table \ref{tab:comparison} for the detailed comparison with previous methods.